LiorSinai/liorsinai.github.io/_posts/2024-08-03-micrograd-2-expr.md

 end
 {% endhighlight %}

-Note that this expression cannot be executed because it still has slot numbers which correspond to input arguments (e.g. `_2`), and SSA values which correspond to intermediate values (e.g. `%1`).
+Note that this expression cannot be executed because it still has slot numbers which correspond to input arguments (`_X`), and SSA values which correspond to intermediate values (e.g. `%X`).
-This will be fixed in [Sanitise](#sanitise) section.
+This will be fixed in the [Sanitise](#sanitise) section.

-The first step for the primal function is to define three arrays to store information ([Zygote.jl](https://github.com/FluxML/Zygote.jl/blob/3c3325d9987931f15bd478c932332be19c316de4/src/compiler/reverse.jl#L201)):
+The first step for the primal function is to define three arrays to store information ([source](https://github.com/FluxML/Zygote.jl/blob/3c3325d9987931f15bd478c932332be19c316de4/src/compiler/reverse.jl#L201)):

 {% highlight julia %}
 function primal(ci::Core.CodeInfo, T=Any)